This assumes you have already done the following:

-Propagating the web server plugin means that you are sending the plugin-cfg.xml file from your WebSphere application server to your IHS web server.
-You will typically first generate the web server plugin, and then propogate the web server plugin.
+Propagating the web server plugin means that you are sending the plugin-cfg.xml file from your WebSphere application server or dmgr to your IHS web server.

 Before propagating the plugin, you will need to create the directory on the IHS web server for the plugin-cfg.xml file.
-For example, if the plugin-cfg.xml file will be propagated to the /opt/IBM/WebSphere/Plugins/config/was.software.eng.us directory, you will need to make this directory.
+For example, if the plugin-cfg.xml file will be propagated to the /opt/IBM/WebSphere/Plugins/config/was.software.eng.us directory, you will need to make the was.software.eng.us directory.

 You will also need to ensure your IHS admin server user has write permission to the newly created directory.